elenderg/PAL-1000/instruções de compilação.md

 `If the flag is not set, put "put the " then the variable's literal's name then " into the " then the variable's name then ". " into the variable's initializer string.`

 If the variable is a global, and the programmer wants us to initialize it with a literal value, we're going to need a "_put" or "convert_" routine to actually fill it in at run time, so we make sure we've got such a routine now.
-If we find one, we take a moment to compile its body, and then we fill in the variable's "_initializer string_" with the Plain English sentence that will do the initializing. "_Global initializer_" sentences are compiled in the next step.
+If we find one, we take a moment to compile its body, and then we fill in the variable's "_initializer string" with the Plain English sentence that will do the initializing. "_Global initializer_" sentences are compiled in the next step.

 181. Here are the seven helpers we need to find the right routines to call: